HarshThakur015/Ecommerce_Follow_Along/README.md

 **Conclusion**
 By completing this milestone, you will gain hands-on experience in creating a backend endpoint that interacts with the database.
 This will strengthen your understanding of handling user data and managing database operations effectively.

+### Milestone 23: Implementing Place Order Functionality

+**Learning Goals**
+By the end of this milestone, you will:

+- Add a button inside the cart called "Place Order."
+- Create a select address page where all saved addresses will be displayed, allowing the user to choose a delivery address.
+- Write a Mongoose schema for storing order details.

+**Steps for Milestone 23**

+1. **Create a Place Order Button**
+   - Add a "Place Order" button inside the cart page.
+   - When clicked, navigate to the select address page.

+2. **Create the Select Address Page**
+   - Display all available addresses of the user.
+   - Provide an option to select one delivery address.

+3. **Write a Backend Endpoint**
+   - Create an endpoint that retrieves and sends all addresses of the user.

+**Note**
+This milestone will help in understanding how to implement the place order functionality in an e-commerce application.